Soft and fluffy yeast rolls filled with sweet strawberries. These Strawberry Rolls are a fun summer twist on traditional cinnamon rolls.

 - 2 large eggs

-- 2 pints fresh strawberries, washed, hulled, and sliced
+- 2 pints fresh strawberries, hulled and sliced

 Cream Cheese Frosting:

 Sprinkle yeast over warm water.
-Add 1/4 tsp sugar and stir to combine.
+Add 1/4 teaspoon sugar and stir to combine.
 Let sit for 5 minutes to allow mixture to bubble and expand.

 Cream Cheese Frosting: